EDUCBA Logo

 Configuring the Left and Right Curve - 3

-• Drag the formula in other cells.
+• Drag the formula into other cells.

 Configuring the Left and Right Curve - 4